Csanad98/CountriesAPI/README.md

 # CountriesAPI

-A C# Console App that uses [REST Countries v1](https://rapidapi.com/apilayernet/api/rest-countries-v1) API to get basic information about countries that use a spcific calling code.
+A C# Console App that uses [REST Countries v1](https://rapidapi.com/apilayernet/api/rest-countries-v1) API to get basic information about countries that use a specific calling code.

 Data retrieved by calling code:
 - Country name